-- A majority of young people believe we are at a tipping point on key societal issues including climate change, inequality, and discrimination.
+- A majority of millennials and Gen Zs believe we are at a tipping point on key societal issues including climate change, inequality, and discrimination.

 - One in five millennials feel discriminated against all of the time or frequently because of an aspect of their background.

 Deloitte’s 2021 Millennial and Gen Z Survey, now in its 10th year, finds respondents are channeling their energies toward meaningful action—increasing political involvement, aligning spending and career choices with their values, and driving change on societal issues that matter most to them.
-In turn, as we have repeatedly found over the years, young people expect institutions like businesses and governments to do more.
+In turn, as we have repeatedly found over the years, these generations expect institutions like businesses and governments to do more.

-“In the 10 years Deloitte has been conducting the Millennial Survey, millennials and Gen Zs’ lives have changed on a global scale, but their values have remained steadfast.
-They have sustained their idealism, their desire for a better world, and their belief that business can and should do more to help society,” said Carol Zheng, Deloitte China Chief Talent Officer.
+“In the 10 years Deloitte has been conducting the Millennial Survey, millennials and Gen Zs’ lives have changed, but their values have remained steadfast.
+They have sustained their idealism, their desire for a better world, and their belief that business can and should do more to help society,” said Michele Parmelee, Deloitte Global Deputy CEO and Chief People and Purpose Officer.

 Environment remains a top issue

 Many believe (37% of millennials and 40% of Gen Zs) that more people will commit to take action on environmental and climate issues after the pandemic.
 This could include anything from recycling more to increasing use of public transportation, to changing their eating and shopping habits.
 As consumers, millennials and Gen Zs continue to make decisions aligned with their values.
-More than a quarter of millennials and Gen Zs say businesses’ impact (both positive and negative) on the environment has influenced their buying decisions.
+More than a quarter of respondents say businesses’ impact (both positive and negative) on the environment has influenced their buying decisions.

 However, approximately 60% of millennials and Gen Zs fear business’ commitment to helping combat climate change will be less of a priority as business leaders reckon with challenges brought on by the pandemic.